 We drove by a park and learned that 17% of all of New York City is preserved park land!
 An impressive fact, since many people think of the Big Apple as the Concrete Jungle.

 We then encountered a businessman in his suit and tie tap dancing in front of a skyscraper.
 It reminded me of an old movie.
 A few blocks later, after a couple of anecdotes about how some buildings came to be, the speakers in the bus reverberated with the provocative words of a freestyle rapper who was struttin’ his stuff along the avenue.
 Word up homie-he was a genius.
 He even had some inside info on some passengers that he incorporated into his gig.
 I guess the “bus” spread the word.
 Next, we changed channels and saw a cute young woman, appearing to be lost, who sang “How do I get to Broadway”.
 This was followed by a beautiful ballet dance done by a couple at Columbus Circle.
 We circled twice as we pumped out some classical music.
 We also saw an opera singer outside of Carnegie Hall (was she singing Puccini?).
 A block or two later some jolly chubby guy was doing a little jig and shaking his belly-but I don’t think he was on the payroll.
 That is one of the unique things about “The Ride”-because of the glass wall of the bus the general public’s exhibitionist side often comes out.
-“The Ride” is very interactive, yet you can just “chill” and be purely a spectator, if that is your style.
+“The Ride” is very interactive, yet you can just “chill” and be purely a spectator if that is your style.

 As we got off the bus we were proud to wear our new baseball caps with the logo “The Ride-Got On, Found Out”.
 We got on and found out what a fun and memorable time it is.
 We have recommended it to many of our friends living in or near Manhattan.
-It is a totally stress free jaunt around midtown.
+It is a totally stress-free jaunt around midtown.
 Now that is something very difficult to find on the streets of New York.
-You can lean back and let the city come to you, along with a taste of the first rate entertainment offered here (comedy, break-dance, tap dance, ballet, Broadway tunes, rap improv, and opera).
-“The Ride” is bit like fusing a Disney Safari bus with the incredible sights and talents of the great city of New York.
+You can lean back and let the city come to you, along with a taste of the first-rate entertainment offered here (comedy, break-dance, tap dance, ballet, Broadway tunes, rap improv, and opera).
+“The Ride” is a bit like fusing a Disney Safari bus with the incredible sights and talents of the great city of New York.
 We absolutely loved it!

 Now through September 5, 2011, “The Ride” tickets will be priced at $49 for adults and $35 for children, a significant discount off the regular $65 ticket price.